reactabular/reactabular/docs/column-definition/nested-columns.md

-Given sometimes you might want to display data in a nested manner, there's a `children` field for that.
+Given sometimes you might want to display rows in a nested manner, there's a `children` field for that.
 It accepts an array of column definitions and is recursive.
 If `children` has been set, then `cell` specific sibling field won't do anything. `header` will still work as usual.

 **Example:**